Age discrimination at work: a guide for employees

-Age discrimination at work which results in termination of employment would count as unfair dismissal as well as discrimination.
+Ageism at work which results in termination of employment would give grounds for a claim of unfair dismissal as well as one of discrimination.

 - Direct discrimination

 - Indirect discrimination

 You can read more in our discrimination guide about other types of discrimination in the workplace.
 In what follows we have applied the above categories to situations where people have been treated unfairly because of their age.